yunaranyancat/musubi/_posts/2022-07-18-ctf-jembalang.md

 The password to unlock the page is obvious : **DOWN HERE**

-When the page is unlocked, this page will be shown.
+When the page is unlocked, this page will be shown,

 ![intro](/musubi/assets/jembalang/intro.PNG)